A cardinal sat outside my window this morning, singing a song I didn’t recognize. That means Grandma Hazel hasn’t forgotten to check in on me.

 Not good.
 Not bad.
 Simply ok.

-I tell her about my “adventures” with Waverley White.
-I wonder if she could have ever imagined that the silly stuffed white bunny rabbit that she gave me on my third birthday would still be my closest friend over 25 years later.
+I tell her about my “adventures” with Chipo.
+I wonder if she could have ever imagined that the silly stuffed cheetah who’s actually a leopard that she gave me on my third birthday would still be my closest friend over 25 years later.

 I’m sure she didn’t, but I like to think that it wouldn’t matter to her.
 More than anything, I’m sure that she’s just happy that I’m not totally alone.